dlhlisa/stpy/README.md

-# Small Tricks learning Python
+# Small Tricks in learning Python/Programming

 Include general rules, tips, tricks, tools and others that are useful in my learning process.